handroll/handroll/README.md

 Everything else
 ---------------

-All the other stuff you may interested in regarding `handroll` (e.g., writing a plugin for your favorite markup language) is found at [Read the Docs](http://handroll.readthedocs.org/en/latest/).
+All the other stuff you may be interested in regarding `handroll` (e.g., writing a plugin for your favorite markup language) is found at [Read the Docs](http://handroll.readthedocs.org/en/latest/).

 [fury]: https://badge.fury.io/py/handroll.png